-Aside from Hanna seeing *all* the men’s wee bagpipes on a group date (wrestling and kilts—not a great combo), the episode inadvertently highlighted one of the show’s biggest problems.
-From the back and forth between Lukes P and S, to the Hulk Hogan-inspired group date, to some of the seriously problematic language used by the men, its become increasingly clear that The Bachelorette isn’t about the bachelorette at all, it’s about the men.
+But Jed’s two-timing ways inadvertently highlight one of the show’s biggest problems.
+From the Hulk Hogan-inspired group dates, to some of the seriously problematic language used by the men, to the fact that too many contestants come on to launch their brands, it’s become increasingly clear that The Bachelorette isn’t about the bachelorette at all, it’s about the men.
 And that’s not awesome.

 The group dates are legit examples of toxic masculinity